Shou Pu Erh

 Elevation 1,100-1,800m above sea level

-Oxidation/Fermentation Indoor withering, oxidation halted via wok roasting (“kill green”), rolling, sun-drying, first leaf selection, layering of leaves, controlled fermentation over 45–60 days, air-drying, second leaf selection, steaming, pressing into shape, and final air-drying
+Withering/Oxidation Process Indoor withering, halting oxidation via wok roasting (“kill green”), rolling, sun-drying, first leaf selection, layering the leaves in piles, controlled fermentation over 45–60 days, air-drying, second leaf selection, steaming, pressing into shape, final air-drying

-Cultivation Cultivated without the use of plant protection products or synthetic fertilisers
+Cultivation Cultivated without the use of pesticides or synthetic fertilisers

 Grade 98/100 p.
-(Pu-Erh category); Imperial Grade
+(Pu Erh category); Imperial Grade

 €15.90